Building an incident response framework for your enterprise

 - Eradication.
 Organizations need to remove malware from all affected systems, identify the root cause of the attack and take action to prevent similar attacks.

 - Recovery.
 Organizations should bring affected production systems back online cautiously to prevent more attacks.
-The team needs to test, verify and monitor affected systems to verify that they are back to normal activity.
+Test, verify and monitor affected systems to ensure they are back to normal activity.

 - Lessons learned.
 No later than two weeks from the end of the incident, the team should compile all relevant information about the incident and identify lessons that will help with future incident response activity.

-SANS offers the following general format for an incident report:
+SANS offers the following general parameters for an incident report:

 - when was the problem first detected and by whom;